Safecast/Solarcast/testing/air-sensor-test-US/README.md

 ## Air Sensor test - 3 unit analysis

 Devices as a part of this experiment:
--
+- 1238569003
--
+- 1660294046
--
+- 3709008148

 ## Battery status
-The following graphs show battery charge percentage (%), current (mA) and voltage results (V).
-We can observe that all units are discharging at a similar rate during the experimentation, except unit 3714913954 which is for some reason reporting contant voltage.
+The following graphs show battery charge percentage (%), current (mA) and voltage results (V) on units of time in hours. .
+We can observe that on normal days units will cycle between 3.9 and 4V. note that Charge percentage is the best calue to look at untill the Fuel gauge IC is configured/trained correctly for the cells.

 ![bat_charge](graphs/bat_charge.png)